venkata-p2498/test/README.md

 # test
-GitHub Actions with C++ source file and test file
+GitHub Actions with C++ source file and test